letsencrypt/cp-cps/CPS.md

 ISRG's WebTrust compliance audits are performed by a qualified auditor.
 A qualified auditor means a natural person, legal entity, or group of natural persons or legal entities that collectively possess the following qualifications and skills:

 1. Independence from the subject of the audit (which is ISRG);
-2. The ability to conduct an audit that addresses the relevant criteria
+2. The ability to conduct an audit that addresses the relevant criteria specified in an Eligible Audit Scheme (see Section 8.4);
 3. Employs individuals who have proficiency in examining Public Key Infrastructure technology, information security tools and techniques, information technology and security auditing, and the third-party attestation function;
 4. (For audits conducted in accordance with any one of the ETSI standards) accredited in accordance with ISO 17065 applying the requirements specified in ETSI EN 319 403;
 5. (For audits conducted in accordance with the WebTrust standard) licensed by WebTrust;